SemiSAM: Enhancing Semi-Supervised Medical Image Segmentation via SAM-Assisted Consistency Regularization: Experiments

 \subsection{Comparison with Other Segmentation Methods}

 In this section, we make a comparative analysis between training-based automatic segmentation methods and SAM-based interactive segmentation methods on the Left Atrium segmentation dataset.
 Specifically, since the original SAM \cite{SAM-Meta} is based on 2D images for segmentation, the prompt should be given on each slice containing the target object to obtain the segmentation of the whole 3D image.
 Table. \ref{Table1} presents the segmentation performance of different methods on the test set.
 For SAM-based interactive segmentation methods, it can be observed that an increase in the number of prompt points leads to improved segmentation performance.
 Additionally, by utilizing volumetric information, SAM-Med3D demonstrates superior performance over classic SAM with significantly fewer prompt points.
 Although these methods can achieve zero-shot segmentation without the need for pixel/voxel-level annotated data for training, high manual efforts are still needed for labeling sufficient prompt points of each testing image to obtain acceptable performance.
 For training-based automatic segmentation methods, the segmentation performance increases as the number of labeled training data increases.
-However, when only one or a few labeled image is available, the performance is far behind fully supervised performances.
-Our method can make use of SAM as an additional supervision signal without the need for manual prompting to assist in the learning procedure and further improve the performance of existing semi-supervised frameworks.
+However, when only one or a few labeled images are available, the performance is far behind fully supervised performances.
+Our method can make use of SAM as an additional supervision signal without the need for manual prompting to assist in the learning procedure and further improve the performance of existing semi-supervised frameworks with 10.78 \%, 11.29 \%, and 8.02 \% in dice similarity coefficient using only 1, 2, and 4 labeled cases.